-H1-1 says that the user must be identified with the existing method.
+H1-1 says that the user must be identified with the existing method and what this method is.

 H1-2 says that access is only allowed to users with the proper rights.
 The example solution mentions two ways to do it.